 Even though migrant children qualify for Title I, Part A services on the same basis as other disadvantaged children, studies estimate that the antecedent Chapter 1 programs served only about one-third of the migrant students eligible for such services.
 Continuous coordination with Title I, Part A programs and personnel can help ensure that eligible migrant students receive Title I, Part A services, and that MEP funds are used to meet the unique needs of migrant students that result from their migratory lifestyles.

-Under Section 1115 of the ESEA, a child attending a targeted assistance school is eligible for Title I, Part A services if he or she resides in an eligible school attendance area, is not older than age 21, is entitled to a free public education through grade 12.
+Under Section 1115 of the ESEA, a child attending a targeted assistance school is eligible for Title I, Part A services is entitled to a free public education through grade 12 if he or she resides in an eligible school attendance area, and is not older than age 21.
 The statute requires that Title I, Part A funds be used first for those children identified by the school as educationally disadvantaged, who are failing, or most at risk of failing, to meet the state's student performance standards.
 For children who are below the age of compulsory school attendance, an eligible child is one who can benefit from an organized instructional program provided in a school or other educational setting.

 Example of serving a Migrant Child on the same basis as other children

 A targeted assistance school receives Title I, Part A funds to provide a supplemental reading program for children who are failing or at risk of failing to meet the state's reading standards.
 All students in the school who meet the Title I, Part A eligibility requirements may participate in the program, with those with the most severe needs being placed first.
 A migrant student who performs well below grade level enters the school two weeks after the program has begun.
 The child plans to remain at the school for eight weeks.
 That student must be considered for participation in the program on the same basis as other children in the school.

 The statue explicitly requires Part A staff to coordinate and integrate services for migrant children: